bloomen/featureimpact/README.md

 Note: In order to run the examples you'll need scikit-learn installed in addition to this package and its regular dependencies.

-The algorithm is described in the following report: https://bloomen.github.io/pub/featureimpact.pdf
+The algorithm is described here: https://bloomen.github.io/pub/featureimpact.pdf